AR-sieve Bootstrap for High-dimensional Time Series: Asymptotic theory

 \subsection{Bootstrap validity for mean statistics}

-The validity of general AR and VAR sieve bootstrap has been well discussed in \citet{kreiss_range_2011} and \citet{meyer_vector_2015}.
-It is worth noting that the general AR and VAR sieve bootstrap do not mimic the behaviour of the underlying processes in~\eqref{1:e3} or~\eqref{1:e2}, but the behaviour of a so-called companion processes $\{\brf_t\}$.
+The validity of the general AR and VAR sieve bootstrap has been discussed by \citet{kreiss_range_2011} and \citet{meyer_vector_2015}.
+It is worth noting that the general AR and VAR sieve bootstrap does not mimic the behavior of the underlying processes in~\eqref{1:e3} or~\eqref{1:e2}, but the behavior of so-called companion processes $\{\brf_t\}$.
 The companion processes $\{\brf_t\}$ are defined in the same form as $\{\pf_t\}$ but with i.i.d.\ white noises $\{\bre_{t}\}$ rather than the uncorrelated white noises $\{\pe_t\}$ in~\eqref{1:e3} or~\eqref{1:e2}, although $\{\pe_t\}$ and $\{\bre_{t}\}$ share the same distribution.
 That means, without additional assumptions on the distribution of $\{\pe_t\}$, the higher-order properties of $\{\brf_t\}$ and $\{\pf_t\}$ are not necessarily the same.
 In other words, except for the Gaussian case, the general AR and VAR sieve bootstrap work for statistics that only depend on up-to-second-order quantities of $\{\pf_t\}$.